FactoryXCode/MfPack/MfPack/Proxy Servers/FxServe/README.md

 configuration editing, log/folder access, and HTTP health checks. **Save & apply** writes the selected public hostname to `FxServe.ini` and publishes the server/public URL metadata in `www\fxserve-config.json`; live publisher JSON is never rewritten.
-It manages only FxServe; Caddy and other web servers retain their own administration tools.
+It manages only FxServe; other web servers (like for instance Caddy) retain their own administration tools.

 ## Documentation